-Like them or not, millennials are now taking over your workplace.
+Millennials have now taken over the workforce.
 The kids have grown up and they are now ready to face the challenges of the finance and accounting world within the trenches of your department.
 However, like other generations, Millennials have their own ways in doing things that may not suit your usual management ways.
 As we work in the midst of the COVID-19 pandemic, it is important to update your management plan to suit how millenials are adjusting to this new environment.

 To help you in this regard, here are some tips for managing millennials: